ojilles/jilles.net/_posts/2011-07-11-setting-up-a-new-blog.markdown

 redone the block in Jekyll so that it is completely statically generated (and pushed into GIT for convenience).

+I've only deleted two articles that basically were going absolutely nowhere.
+Other than that, I believe most of the content came across in tact.
+Let me know if you see problems anywhere.

+As for the comments, I have moved those over to Disqus.
+I may even remove them completely as there are only a few of them.
+(If I do, I will leave a static dump somewhere on this site for posterity.)

 With that, I intent to write more again as well.
 It's been a long time since I have written anything sensible on any topic.
 The last real articles were written on the difference between Dutch and